IT Careers

 • The national average low for a Senior Systems Administrator is $55,400.

-Take a look at the following chart of 49 salaries for senior systems administrators throughout the country.
-In each of the 49 cities, we sorted the salaries listed for jobs in those areas into their three categories.
+Look at the following chart of 49 salaries for senior systems administrators nationwide.
+In each of the 49 cities, we sorted the salaries listed for jobs in those areas into three categories.

 City